MottainaiCI/lxd-compose-docs/site/content/docs/tutorial.md

 this configuration doesn't work correctly.
 I will update the documentation correctly soon.
 {{< /hint >}}

+{{< hint warning >}}
+At the moment on Ubuntu the `lxc` command is supplied through snapd and it seems that that wrapper doesn't propagate the environments variables to real binary.
+This means that override `LXD_CONF`  doesn't work.
+The LXD remotes must be modified only in the snapd path.
+Personally, I prefer to use OS where `lxc` is supplied as binary directly.
+{{< /hint >}}

 Instead, if it's used the HTTPS API this is not needed.

 ### Step 3: Configure LXD Compose configuration file